Developing GraphQL Queries Using pos-cli gui

 So that you can follow the steps in this tutorial, you have to have the pos-cli installed, an environment configured, and the codebase set up.
 You should be familiar with Pages, and the technologies behind platformOS, especially Liquid.

-- Quickstart Guide or Get Started tutorials: help you get access to our platform, set up a site, install the pos-cli, set up the required directory structure, and deploy to your site.
+- Get Started Guide: helps you get access to our platform, set up a site, install the pos-cli, set up the required directory structure, and deploy to your site.

 Developing GraphQL queries using pos-cli gui is a two-step process: